Beauchief & Greenhill • Gleadless Valley • Graves Park • Sharrow & Nether Edge

-As a resident living in South Sheffield, this is your opportunity to say what you would like to see improved.
+As a resident of South Sheffield, this is your opportunity to say what you would like to see improved.

-The South LAC covers 4 electoral wards: Beauchief & Greenhill, Graves Park, Gleadless Valley and Nether Edge & Sharrow; stretching from Sharrow at the edge of the city centre to the south edge of Sheffield.
+The South LAC covers 4 electoral wards: Beauchief & Greenhill, Gleadless, Valley Graves Park and Nether Edge & Sharrow; stretching from Sharrow at the edge of the city centre to the south edge of Sheffield.

 It includes a number of vibrant shopping areas, including the bustling Chesterfield Road in Woodseats and both Heeley and St James Retail Parks.

 Just south of the city centre, Sheffield Antiques Quarter sits on the edge of Sharrow and Heeley and houses a number of independent retailers, with tempting treasures and retro finds.

 The area sits across some of Sheffield’s many hills, with great views from the top of Gleadless Valley; it also houses two of the city’s largest parks.

 Graves Park with great open spaces, leisure facilities, play areas and Graves Park Animal Farm; Meersbrook Park, with great views, historic buildings and lovely areas for games and walks.